06 May 2015

 "Health Profiles provide summary health information to support local authority members, officers and community partners to lead for health improvement"

 Health Profiles is a programme to improve availability and accessibility for health and health-related information in England.
 The profiles give a snapshot overview of health for each local authority in England.
 Health Profiles are produced annually.
-The 2013 Local Health Profiles were published at 09:30 on Tuesday 24th September.

 Finding a profile

 You can find the profile you want by the area name using a text search, or select it using a clickable geographical map.
 The latest profiles available are 2014 Local Authority and County profiles.
 (Please note that these show different data comparisons, as Counties are compared with other areas that have upper tier local government responsibility, and Districts are compared with other areas with lower tier responsibility.)

 You can also access the Health Profiles information through our interactive tool (Fingertips) which provides colour-coded maps and comparison charts.